google/dart-scissors/BidirectionalCss.md

         margin-left: 1em;
         background-position:25% 75%;
     }

-it iterates over declarations in them.
+it recurses over declarations in them.

-Depending on the mode of retention which could be `keepBidiNeutral`, `keepOriginalBidiSpecific`, `keepFlippedBidiSpecific`, it checks if the declaration is to be removed and store their start and end location.
-Now if only some declarations have to be removed, it removes them using their start and end points already stored.
-And if all declarations in a ruleset are to be removed, it removes the ruleset (No need to keep empty rule)
+If only some declarations have to be removed, it uses heuristics to get good start and end offsets for removal, and if all declarations in a ruleset need to be removed, it removes the ruleset (no need to keep an empty flipped rule).

 If topLevel is of type **Media Directive** or **Host Directive** for example: